top of page

 The noun 'elixir' has a fascinating etymology that can be traced back to several linguistic sources.
 Its roots lie in the Arabic word 'al-iksir,' which was a term used in medieval alchemy.
 'Al-iksir' itself was influenced by the Greek word 'xērion,' meaning 'powder for drying wounds' or 'desiccative powder.'
 The Greek term likely derived from the Persian word 'ayāriš,' meaning 'preparation' or 'concoction.'
 As alchemy and its quest for a universal panacea spread through Europe, the term 'elixir' entered the Latin language as 'elixirium,' denoting a magical or medicinal substance capable of bestowing longevity, healing, or transformation.
 This intricate linguistic journey reflects the mystical and transformative nature associated with elixirs, which were believed to possess the power to cure and rejuvenate.

-Quiz: Find the meaning of the noun elixir:
+Find the correct meaning of the noun elixir:

 Try Again!